gmu-techman-2020/business-deck/text/08-financials/08-financials.md

 ## Fundraising

-To achieve this growth, Verkilo seeks funding via an equity placement to make investments in a variety of areas and fund cash flow requirements for the next 24 months of operation.
+To achieve this growth, Verkilo seeks funding via an equity placement to make investments in a variety of areas and fund cash flow requirements for the next 36 months of operation.
 The Company seeks $1.2 million to finance these activities.

 Table: Fundraising Rounds

 --------------------------------------------------------------------------------------
 Round           Amount  Status   Purpose
 ------------ --------- --------- ------------------------------------------------------
-self             $300K Planning  Founders investment
+Self             $300K Planning  Founders investment

 Seed           $1,200K Seeking   Product/Market fit, Development, Early Market Growth

 Series A           TBD           Scale, pending early exit opportunity.

-IPO / Exit    $20,000K
 --------------------------------------------------------------------------------------

 \newpage